 After federal de-listing in 2012, wolf harvest seasons were established and population surveys have been conducted annually to better inform annual management decisions.
 In the first three winters after de-listing, wolf population point estimates varied from approximately 2,200 to 2,400 (Erb et al. 2014).
-In December 2014, following the third consecutive wolf harvest season, wolves in Minnesota were returned to the list of federally threatened species as a result of a court ruling.
+In December 2014, following the third consecutive wolf harvest season, a court ruling returned wolves in Minnesota to the list of federally threatened species.
 Since that time, wolf surveys have continued on an annual basis.
-Herein we provide an update of population status from the 2018-19 winter survey.
+Herein we provide an update of population status from the 2020-21 winter survey.